leedrake5/tokenpack-trainer/README.md

 ```

 Batches with similar effective lengths share the same regime and therefore:
-    •    Learn their own stable (B, T) limits.
+* Learn their own stable (B, T) limits.
-    •    Do not penalize shorter or unrelated batches after an OOM.
+* Do not penalize shorter or unrelated batches after an OOM.
-    •    Recover quickly when sequence distributions shift.
+* Recover quickly when sequence distributions shift.

 This is especially important for mixed-length corpora and curriculum-style datasets.

-### Recommended Starting Values (Important)
+### Recommended Starting Values

 It is intentional and recommended to start with optimistic values.